SvenJanssens/tuintester_scraper/README.md

 # tuintester_scraper

-Participating with the Belgian Tuintester project (part of the European wide program Wetlands4Cities), I wanted to extract the data shown on the website https://dashboard.wetlands4cities.be/dashboard and log it locally.
+Participating with the Belgian Tuintester project (part of the European wide program Wetlands4Cities - more info here: https://www.mechelen.be/tuintesters), I wanted to extract the data shown on the website https://dashboard.wetlands4cities.be/dashboard and log it locally.

 There is no API provided, so it was necessary to write a scraper to access this data.